Exercise Science and Sport Studies

-Instructors: Amanda Anderson, Julie Deyak, Jerry Haugen, John Haws, Dennis Johnson, Tim Miles, Erin Miller, Doug Schueller, Matthew Stenson,
+Instructors: Julie Deyak, Jerry Haugen, John Haws, Carol Howe-Veenstra, Dennis Johnson, Eric Kohn, Tim Miles, Julie Murphy, Erin Ross, Doug Schueller, Matthew Stenson

 Exercise and physical activity play an important role in improving the quality of life of individuals, including decreasing the risk of disease and injury.
 The mission of the Exercise Science and Sport Studies Department is to prepare liberally educated men and women for graduate study in exercise related fields, and to prepare students to function professionally and competently in the fields of exercise science and coaching.
 Consistent with the Coordinate Mission of the College of Saint Benedict and Saint John's University, the department seeks to foster integrated learning, critical thinking, strong communication skills, exploration of culture and gender related issues, and provide leadership and service opportunities for students.

 The Exercise Science and Sport Studies Department is committed to the process of formative assessment in order to enhance student learning.
 The assessment process employs a variety of assessment measures including (but not limited to):

 1. Embedded assessment of student learning within Exercise Science and Sport Studies Department courses

 3. Survey of Internship or Practicum site supervisors regarding student performance relative to curricular learning goals